DevSkillsHQ/transaction-management-frontend-level-1/README.md

 ## How to submit your solution 📬

-1. Commit your changes to a new branch called `implementation`.
+1. Update the [`build:frontend`](package.json#L5) and [`start:frontend`](package.json#L6) scripts in [package.json](package.json) that respectively build and run your application.
+2. Commit and push your changes to a new branch called `implementation`.
+A new [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/quickstart) run will trigger automatically based on the [predefined pipeline](.github/workflows/tests.yml).
+The pipeline will run the `build:frontend` and `start:frontend` scripts from above to spin up your application and run the predefined Cypress tests against it.
+In case you want to troubleshoot a particular pipeline run, you can access both the video and the screenshots taken by the [upload-artifact](https://github.com/actions/upload-artifact#where-does-the-upload-go) GitHub action.
+3. Make sure your latest build has succesfully passed (you should see a green checkbox in GitHub).
-2. Create a Pull Request from `implementation`.
+4. Create a Pull Request from `implementation`.

 ## What to expect next 👀
 1. An engineer will do a code review of your Pull Request.
 They might ask questions that you'll need to answer, so please watch for GitHub notifications in your mailbox.